giomascitelli/python-training/README.md

 # python-training

-Some codewars 'katas' and my solutions to them in Python.
+Some codewars 'katas' and my comments and solutions in Python.